 Your yacht features a built-in vacuum system.
-The vacuum hose receptacles are conveniently located inside the starboard salon cabinet (aft of the galley) and in the master stateroom's starboard TV cabinet.

-- Before attempting to operate the vacuum, make sure the breaker switch on the AC master panel is turned on. - Refer to the vacuum operation manual included in your yacht's owner's packet for further instructions.
+The vacuum hose receptacles are conveniently located inside the aft galley port salon cabinet and in the master stateroom's port side TV cabinet.
+Before attempting to operate the vacuum, make sure the breaker switch on the AC master panel is turned on.
+Refer to the vacuum operation manual included in your yacht's owner's packet for further instructions.